-If you’re looking to grow your book of business, get on LinkedIn ASAP!
+If you’re looking to grow your book of business, use LinkedIn

 Are you looking for new employees, new clients, or simply trying to raise awareness for your brand?
 No matter the case, prospecting on LinkedIn is easy with a little dedication.